‘Bachelor In Paradise’ Engagement News: Kevin Wendt Pops The Question To Astrid Loch

 Right after Kevin shared the series of photos to his Instagram page, Astrid commented about how “Mrs. Wendt” has a nice ring to it.

-The proposal took place on Toronto Island and it looks as if Kevin set up a picnic for the two of them on a secluded beach.
-Both Bachelor in Paradise stars were dressed casually, in jeans and flat shoes, and Astrid wore a white tank crop top.
-Loch looked stunned as she watched her beau pop the question and it looks like he picked out a fabulous ring.
+The proposal took place on Toronto Island, and it looks as if Kevin set up a picnic for the two of them on a secluded beach.
+Both Bachelor in Paradise stars were dressed casually in jeans and flat shoes, and Astrid wore a white tank crop top.
+Loch looked stunned as she watched her beau pop the question, and it looks like he picked out a fabulous ring.

 Kevin explained via his Instagram Stories that he actually proposed on August 28.
-He had the entire thing planned out and he said that Astrid had no idea it was coming.
-He talked about how he was taking her to a spot in Toronto she hadn’t seen before and they were biking over to the place where he planned to picnic and propose.
+He had the entire thing planned out, and he said that Astrid had no idea it was coming.
+He talked about how he was taking her to a spot in Toronto she hadn’t seen before, and they were biking over to the place where he planned to picnic and propose.

-It seems that Kevin had a crew hiding out behind the picnic area so that the proposal could be captured via pictures and Astrid apparently didn’t pick up on a thing ahead of time.
+It seems that Kevin had a crew hiding out behind the picnic area so that the proposal could be captured via pictures, and Astrid apparently didn’t pick up on a thing ahead of time.
 Minutes after Kevin shared the news via his social media page, Astrid did the same.
 She wrote a sweet caption and shared a couple of additional pictures in what she posted Tuesday afternoon.

 “8.28.19.
 I could have sworn the world stood still in this moment.
 A moment I’ll never forget.
 Just you + me. @kevin.c.wendt you’ve taught me to love, learn and grow and I can’t believe you’ve chosen me to spend this crazy life with.
 Wonder if I’ll ever stop smiling?
 Probably not.
 In this together, forever.”